OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_200.md

 - You will then be taken to the following page.
 Review that the Services for the ***"Source(Atlanta)"*** deployment and the ServiceManager are all in a ***"Running"*** state.

 ![](images/200/image18.JPG)

+### **STEP 2**: Open up a terminal window and create the Target (Sanfran) deployment

+In this step you will configure the Target (Sanfran) deployment.

+-	Right click on the desktop environment and pick **"Open Terminal"** from the pop up menu unless you already have a terminal screen opened already.

+-   Then, change current directory to the **/opt/app/oracle/product/18.1.0_RC2/oggcore_1/bin** directory.

+		cd /opt/app/oracle/product/18.1.0_RC2/oggcore_1/bin

+-   Then, run the **oggca.sh** script:

+		[oracle@@OGG181DB183 bin] ./oggca.sh

+-Once the configuration wizard starts (Figure 3-1), you will be presented with the first step of the configuration process.
+On this screen, you will use an **existing Service Manager**.
+Items you need to provide are:

+	a. ***Existing Service Manager***
+	For an existing Service Manager, make sure you select the correct radio button.
+	b. ***Provide the Listening Hostname/Address***
+	By default this will populate with the hostname as being 127.0.0.1.
+This is expected and as designed.
+	c. ***Provide a Listening Port***
+	This should be the already configured Service Manager port number.
+Do not change this.
+	If you are unsure of what the port number is, then refer to the previous lab on how to configure the Service Manager.

 You have completed lab 200!   **Great Job!**